Robust Data-driven Prescriptiveness Optimization

-For CSO, Algorithm \ref{alg:alpha-Cal} can also be used with $\mathcal{A} = \{0\}.$From a computational point of view, the training of the DRPCR algorithm took on average less than 36 minutes per instance, compared to closer to 3 minutes for DRCSO and DRCRO.
-The main difference comes from the extra Step \ref{step:DRPCRsolve} in Algorithm \ref{alg:alpha-gamma-Cal}, which took on average 50 seconds to solve, and needs to be repeated for all $\alpha\in\mathcal{A}$.
-All optimization problems are implemented in Python and solved using Gurobi 8.1.1 on a machine featuring an Intel processor Xeon(R) CPU E5-2687W v3 @ 3.10GHz 3.10 GHz (2 processors) and 128 GB RAM.
-The code used for the numerical experiments is available at ~\url{https://anonymous.4open.science/r/Robust-Data-driven-Prescriptiveness-Optimization-9F6F}.
+For CSO, Algorithm \ref{alg:alpha-Cal} can also be used with $\mathcal{A} = \{0\}.$ From a computational point of view, the training of the DRPCR algorithm took on average less than 36 minutes per instance, compared to closer to 3 minutes for DRCSO and DRCRO.
+The main difference comes from the extra Step \ref{step:DRPCRsolve} of Algorithm \ref{alg:alpha-gamma-Cal}, which requires solving the DRPCR problem for each candidate for $\alpha$, and took on average 50 seconds to solve, and needs to be repeated for all $\alpha\in\mathcal{A}$. { Once the optimal $\alpha^*$ and $\gamma^*$ are determined by Algorithm \ref{alg:alpha-gamma-Cal} for a given training/validation dataset, equation \eqref{eq:DRPCRpolicy} provides the optimal policy $x^*(\cdot)$ for any covariate $\Vzeta$ received in real-time.
+Similarly, equations \eqref{eq:CVaRloss} and \eqref{eq:CVaRregret} can be employed to derive the optimal DRCSO and DRCRO policies associated with the real-time input of $\Vzeta$, relying on the calibrated values of $\alpha^*$ obtained from Algorithm \ref{alg:alpha-Cal}.} All optimization problems are implemented in Python and solved using Gurobi 8.1.1 on a machine featuring an Intel processor Xeon(R) CPU E5-2687W v3 @ 3.10GHz 3.10 GHz (2 processors) and 128 GB RAM.
+The code used for the numerical experiments is available at \href{https://github.com/erickdelage/robust_prescriptive_opt}{https://github.com/erickdelage/robust\_prescriptive\_opt}.